-ESD Objective: Protection of water quality The project will follow the existing alignment and will pass over the following Neutral waterways: XXXX XXXX OR The project will occur over waterways/marine waters.
+Landscape South Australia Act 2019 The Contractor will be required to manage Declared Plants (if encountered) ed) in accordance with the Landscape South Australia Act 2019.
+Water ESD Objective: Protection of water quality Neutral The project will follow the existing alignment and will pass over the following waterways: Neutral • XXXX • XXXX The project will occur over waterways/marine waters.
 OR The project is located adjacent the marine environment.
-There are no watercourses or drainage infrastructure within or near the project area.
-There it is potential for pollution during both the construction and operational Neutral phases of the project.
+OR There are no watercourses or drainage infrastructure within or near the project area.
+There it is potential for pollution during both the construction and operational phases of the project.
 A Water Quality Risk Assessment will be undertaken during detailed design to identify potential impacts to water quality, as well as measures to prevent, manage and mitigate the impacts.
-A water affecting activity risk assessment will determine whether a Water Neutral Affecting Activity Permit (WAAP) is required for the works.
-Based on the distance to the closest watercourse and/or the scope of the works. the project is not considered to be undertaking a water affecting activity.
-Subject to the design and construction methodology, an authorisation may be Neutral required for Earthworks Drainage and/or Dredging in accordance with the Environment Protection Act 1993

-Containment Management Plan" for marine projects).

-Environment Protection Act 1993:

-- An authorisation for Earthworks Drainage and/or Dredging will be/may be required for the works. - Approving Authority: Environment Protection Authority.
+Neutral A water affecting activity risk assessment will determine whether a Water Neutral Affecting Activity Permit (WAAP) is required for the works.
+OR Based on the distance to the closest watercourse and/or the scope of the works, the project is not considered to be undertaking a water affecting activity.
+Subject to the design and construction methodology, an authorisation may be required for Earthworks Drainage and/or Dredging in accordance with the Environment Protection Act 1993 Neutral Development of a Soil Erosion and Drainage Management Plan (SEDMP) to protect water quality during construction. ( NB Change to "Access, Screening and Containment Management Plan" for marine projects ).
+Neutral Legislative Approvals/Requirements: ± Environment Protection Act 1993: An authorisation for Earthworks Drainage and/or Dredging will be/may be the works. e required for Approving Authority: Environment Protection Authority.
+OR An authorisation for Earthworks Drainage and/or Dredging is not expecte required for the works. ed to be Landscape South Australia Act 2019: A permit to undertake Water Affecting Activities is not expected to be req works. juired for the A permit to undertake Water Affecting Activities will be/may be required f or the works A permit to undertake water Anecting Activities will be/may be required i AND The Contractor will be required to manage Declared Plants (if encountered accordance with the Landscapes SA Act 2019. ed) in AND